-Approach: Ask for Help (Expertise, Hands) anytime along the continuum
+Approach: Ask for Help (Expertise, Hands) anytime along the continuum mMRC to quantify - standardized scale for communication.

-- L.lo Survey ABCD: Airway threatened?
+[]1° Survey - ABCD: Airway threatened?
 Hypoxia?
-Possible Hypercarbia (\$\delta LOC\$, signs of fatigue).
-Rapid Cardiac and Resp Exam 1st (narrows DDx) - 2.1o Resus: Intubation?
+Possible Hypercarbia (↓LOC, signs of fatigue).
+Rapid Cardiac and Resp Exam 1st (narrows DDx) 2.]1° Resus: Intubation?
 Suction?
-O2 (Venturi, NRB) + NIPPV? - 3.1° Adjuncts: IV, Monitor, Crash Cart.
+O2 (Venturi, NRB) + NIPPV?

+J1 Adjuncts: IV, Monitor, Crash Cart.
 STAT tests: ECG, CXR, VBG (ABG if have time & hands), Bloodwork.
-Any Tx can be used with the findings, thus? - 4.2° Survey: Assess for high yield features that will narrow the differential DO NOT spend too much time on Hx & Exam if the patient has yet to be stabilized. - 5.
-Baseline Level of Dyspnea: Ask about multiple activities to be certain.
-Use mMRC to quantify standardized scale for communication. - 6.
-Progression: Rate of deterioration.
-If the patient cannot tell you last not/least dyspneic, ask how was the breathing half a year ago, a year ago, etc... - Walk Test: Verify (1) Degree of dyspnea (mMRC) complaint-to-objectivity correlation; (2) O2: Any desaturation?
+Any Tx can be used with the findings, thus?
+J2 Survey: Assess for high yield features that will narrow the differential - DO NOT spend too much time on Hx & Exam if the patient has yet to be stabilized.
+J.Baseline Level of Dyspnea: Ask about multiple activities to be certain.
+Use

+7. Walk Test: Verify (1) Degree of dyspnea (mMRC) - complaint-to-objectivity correlation; (2) O2: Any desaturation?
 Does it correlate with dyspnea?

-Etiologies: (Focusing on the common causes that tend occur overnight call)
+Etiologies: (Focusing on the common causes that tend occur overnight call) Respiratory

-Respiratory

 - AECOPD: Smoker + wheeze + ↑CO2 on ABG/VBG is quite suggestive e of the diagnosis.
 AECOPD can coexist with other conditions such as CHF. - Pneumonia: Usually diagnosed on admission but deteriorate due to natural Hx, Tx failure, secretion Mx issues, resp fatigue/airway compromise.
 Or de novo. - Pleural Effusion: CXR: AP film can "hide" substantial vol. if the patient does not sit upright and inspire fully. - Aspiration: Stroke, dementia, delirium, GERD are common causes.
 Hx clues (nursing/PSW).
-CXR may not show anything initially as the pneumonitis has yet to manifest radiograp hically though right lower lobe inifltrate maybe seen. - PE: Difficult to diagnose-note risk factors for DVT/PE.
+CXR may not show anything initially as the pneumonitis has yet to manifest radiograp hically though right lower lobe inifltrate maybe seen. - PE: Difficult to diagnose- note risk factors for DVT/PE.
 There is no diagnostically useful parameter for PE itself though +ve exam for DVT may point towards PE.
 Consider when other causes are less likely usually in setting of relatively normal CXR (compared with past films) and cardiac causes have been ruled out. - Pneumothorax:Almost all iatrogenic if developed de novo during hospital stay (thoracentesis, bronchoscopy, biopsy).
 Be vigilant of tension pneumothorax - ↓BP, distended neck veins, trachea deviates AWAY FROM the thorax with less/no breath sound. - Mucus plug: Hx (weak cough), ↓breath sounds, or atelectatic changes on CXR. - Non-cardiogenic pulmonary edema: ARDS closely resembles CHF but asymmetrically distributed and not responsive to furosemide.